 Just as they source information from disparate locations, many also store this information across multiple platforms and devices.
 This is both inefficient and risky as when it comes time to retrieve key resources from throughout the semester, items can be difficult to find or, worse yet, lost in the digital ether.

 A myhaventime team room can be created for each group project to provide a centralised location for all members to store all references and resources during a project’s research stage.
 That way nothing is lost or overlooked when it comes time to collating the assignment.

 It also provides a place to securely store each draft for collaborative editing.
 Real-time feedback and discussion can take place over chat no matter where each student is located.

 Facilitating communication and collaboration via a digital platform also removes barriers for students who would be less inclined to speak up in person and fosters equal participation.

 For many freelancers or service provides, considerable time is consumed by unbilled client communication over calls, emails or lengthy video calls.

-When using myhaven to collaborate with clients, freelancers can streamline all correspondence within the myhaven app itself, with clients able to ask questions or comment on documents.
+When using myhaventime to collaborate with clients, freelancers can streamline all correspondence within the myhaventime app itself, with clients able to ask questions or comment on documents.
 They can also ask questions via the chat functionality.

 Digital collaboration and communication is especially useful when defining the parameters of a brief, sharing inspiration, insights and references, or providing feedback on revisions — all milestones in a project that usually require time consuming, back and forth communication.